cycloptux/GiselleBot-Documentation/docs/source/modules-docs.rst

 Names and Double Quotes
 =======================

 Within the documentation, you may find the tag ``q_name`` in command syntax snippets.
-That's a short name for "name surrounded by double quotes", and is generally used for Discord or role **plain** names:
+That's a short name for "name surrounded by double quotes", and is generally used for Discord user, channel or role **plain** names:

 .. parsed-literal::